Ardent – Portes Du Soleil

 The Local Area:

 Shops and Bars – Ardent is a very small hamlet with no shops other than a couple offering ski hire.
 Please remember to bring everything you need with you.
-It does have a couple of bars offering après-ski drinks, snacks and light lunches but there are no restaurants.
-On the cook’s night off we provide a free shuttle service to Montriond (a couple of kilometres down the hill) so you can eat at one of the lovely restaurants there.
+It does have a lively bar offering après-ski drinks, snacks and light lunches and the Cosy Bar next door has a more relaxed bar and restaurant for lunch and is a popular and very convenient dinner venue with our guests on cooks’ night off.
+On that night we also provide a free shuttle service to Montriond (a couple of kilometres down the hill) so you can eat at one of the lovely restaurants there or by the beautiful Lac de Montriond even closer.
 There will be soft drinks, energy and chocolate bars in the guest Eurobar fridge.